-The Khaki University Scholarship.-From the Khaki University and Young Men's Christian Association Scholarship Fund, amounting to \$6,500, which was received from the trustees of the Khaki University, a Scholarship of the value of \$100 will be awarded to a third year student in Arts and Science, to be held during his or her fourth year.
+The Khaki University Scholarships.-From the Khaki University and Young Men's Christian Association Scholarship Fund, amounting to \$6,500, which was received from the trustees of the Khaki University, Scholarships of the value of \$100 each, two in number, will be awarded to third year students in Arts and Science, to be held during their fourth year.
 The award is based on scholastic attainments but preference is given to children of men and women who served overseas.